pitou/danubi/README.md

 Demo
 ---

-To see Danubi in action, please visit [pitouproject.com/danubi.html](https://pitouproject.com/danubi.html).
+To see Danubi in action, please visit [the online version](https://pitou.it/danubi).

 Can anyone use the program or the logo for their projects?
 ---